Go on to Part Seven

 July 3 Hempstead, New York Calderone Concert Hall

 This show was broadcast live on New York City's WLIR radio as part of that station's Bicentennial celebration.
 It appears to be the longest broadcast the band ever did.
 At one point between songs, Derek joked that he would "make peace" with the Americans for "dipping the tea in the water" and "kicking Britain out of Boston".
 Following the usual encore of Peel the Paint/I Lost My Head, the band again returned to the stage and, as midnight approached, played In the Midnight Hour as a surprise second encore, during which Gary had a little trouble playing his part.
 This was followed by yet another surprise, a version of Happy Birthday, dedicated as a July 4 birthday tribute to the USA.
 Fan recollections originally conflicted regarding whether Happy Birthday was actually performed on this night, but it’s been confirmed by a partial audience recording that recently surfaced comprising just the three final encores, none of which were part of the radio broadcast.
 Early evidence indicated that the Mick Ronson Band opened this show with an unannounced set, mainly based on recollections from Ronson’s drummer.
 However, that has proved to be incorrect, as Ronson’s performance actually took place at the Feb.
 28, 1977 Calderone show.
 In fact, although it is still uncertain, a number of people at this 1976 show have sworn that they saw no support act at all.
 Over the years, more and more music from this radio broadcast started to appear on official releases.
 Most, but not all, of the broadcast, was first released by Glass House on the IN’TERVIEW IN CONCERT CD in 2000 but that release is of notably inferior sound quality.
 Next, two songs were released on 35th anniversary CD reissues.
 Just the Same is included on the FREE HAND reissue, while the song Interview appears on the INTERVIEW reissue.
 In 2011, the Alucard reissue of OCTOPUS included Excerpts from Octopus from this gig as a bonus track.
-At last, an excellent quality source of the entire live broadcast was released by the band themselves in 2014 on the LIVE AT THE BICENTENNIAL CD with Excerpts from Octopus, extracted from this CD, appearing yet again on Alucard’s OCTOPUS reissue in 2015.
+At last, an excellent quality source of the entire live broadcast was released by the band themselves in 2014 on the LIVE AT THE BICENTENNIAL CD.
 In 2022, this same excellent recording was again released, on vinyl only, as part of the FRONT ROW CENTER boxset.
 Not surprisingly, LIVE AT THE BICENTENNIAL and FRONT ROW CENTER both edited out spoken bits from the radio announcer but, for some reason, they also edited out the section where Derek introduces himself to the crowd as Donny Osmond.

 Hempstead ads July 3, 1976